hrshdhgd/CoderGPT/docs/index.rst

 ..
-OptimGPT documentation master file, created by sphinx-quickstart on Fri Aug 12 08:35:01 2022.
+CoderGPT documentation master file, created by sphinx-quickstart on Fri Aug 12 08:35:01 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to OptimGPT's documentation!
+Welcome to CoderGPT's documentation!
 =========================================================

 .. toctree::